RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

 ## Literature review

-After the removal of duplicated and non-relevant entries, a total of 158 studies were obtained from the literature search.Of the total of studies obtained, 27 were databases or data papers, 105 were review articles, and 26 were studies which obtained their data from long-term sampling efforts or biological collections
+After the removal of duplicated and non-relevant entries, a total of 535 studies were obtained from the literature search.

 <div style="border: 1px solid #ddd; padding: 0px; overflow-y: scroll; height:500px; ">